pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The event store's ``append()`` method can append a domain event to its sequence.
-The event store uses the ``sequenced_item_mapper`` to obtain a sequenced item namedtuple from a domain events, and it uses the ``active_record_strategy`` to write a sequenced item to a database.
+The event store uses the ``sequenced_item_mapper`` to obtain a sequenced item named tuple from a domain events, and it uses the ``active_record_strategy`` to write a sequenced item to a database.

 In the code below, a ``DomainEvent`` is appended to sequence ``aggregate1`` at position ``1``.